manystarsapart/skysynth/README.md

 2. transpose to a different key
 3. use one half or both halves of your keyboard!

+ALSO: visual guide to playing is included

 just press random keys to get started. it can be a lot of fun !
 (especially if you're familiar with the Sky: CoTL music keyboard like i am)

+tap away!